Do You Need A GPS To Drive To Mexico?

 Do you need a GPS receiver for Mexico?
 No. Will it come in handy?
 Yes.
 Will it help you have a better trip?
 Only if you show it who's boss.
 A GPS receiver will give you a sense of security perhaps, but it won't tell you what you are missing.
 Please, don't be one of those people who plug your ultimate destination into your GPS, then turn off your brain and steer.

 If you drive through Mexico without paying attention to the wonderful country you are driving through, you are missing the point.
 Breathe, my pasty friend!
-Breathe.
-That's good advice for meditation, yoga, exercize and drivingt through Mexico.
+Breathe!
+That's good advice for meditation, yoga, exercise and driving through Mexico.
 Enjoy the trip.
 That's where my trip-planning with road logs and downloadable maps of Mexico come in.
 I can help you not to miss all the neat stuff on the way.
 The GPS can get you around cities way better than I can.
 Together we are a win-win for the Mexico traveler.

 Garmin makes the best GPS (Global Positioning System) units for Mexico.
 Yeah, some of the cheaper brands offer Mexico maps and they will pretty much get you from point A to point B, but Garmin is the gold standard.
 It only costs a nickel more to go first-class, as my dear mother used to say.

-Now, if you don't already have a GPS unit, how about buying it from Amazon via my link?
+If you don't already have a GPS unit, how about buying it from Amazon via my link?
 You get the same great Amazon service and I get a few bucks.
 Please use this link to my store on Amazon with GPS devices, RV accessories, books, unlocked cell phones and more.